List of Neighbours characters introduced in 1994: Drew Grover

 Drew Grover, played by Christopher Kirby, made his first appearance on 9 June 1994.
 Kirby's casting was announced by Caron James from TV Week.
 An American citizen, Kirby was jobbing actor in Australia when he received the guest role.
-Drew was introduced as the secret husband of Cody Willis (Peta Brady), who she married during her time as an exchange student in the United States.
+Drew was introduced as the secret husband of Cody Willis (Peta Brady), whom she married during her time as an exchange student in the United States.
 Kirby told James that he believed the marriage story was credible, despite accusations that it was far-fetched.
 Drew's introduction into the series sees him arrive in Erinsborough.
 Cody reveals that Drew had slept with her friend causing her to return home.
 Kirby told Victoria Ross of Inside Soap that Drew married Cody so he could avoid paying tax on his family inheritance by transferring it into her name.
 He added that Cody "knew what she was getting into, but unfortunately she fell head over heels in love with him and was devastated when she found out that he was having an affair with her best friend."
 Cody's family are perturbed because Drew does not return the United States immediately.
 Drew soon requests a divorce because he believes a mixed race marriage might ruin his aspirations of a career in politics.
 He departed on 22 June 1994.